Prudhviganesh09/QuickBite/README.md

 JWT-Authentication
 Multer
 Deployment
-The application is deployed on Render.
+The application is deployed on Netlify.